spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 ### 2. Create an entity

 You can use the `CreateEntity` world command to request the creation of a new SpatialOS entity which you specified using an [entity template](../entity-templates.md).

-To send a request use `WorldCommands.CreateEntity.CommandSender`.
+To send a request use a `WorldCommands.CreateEntity.CommandSender` component.
 This contains a list of `WorldCommands.CreateEntity.Request` structs.
 Add a struct to the list to send the command.

 - `EntityId` and `TimeoutMillis` are optional.
 - If you do specify an `EntityId`, you need to get this from a `ReserveEntityIds` command.

 To receive a response use `WorldCommands.CreateEntity.CommandResponses`.
 This contains a list of `WorldCommands.CreateEntity.ReceivedResponse`.

-Bellow is an example of creating a SpatialOS entity.
+Below is an example of creating a SpatialOS entity.
 For more information on how to create a `CreatureTemplate`, see the [creating entity templates](../creating-entities.md) page.

 ```csharp
 public class CreateCreatureSystem : ComponentSystem